O = require 'omicron'

 if selector.charAt(0) isnt '.'

-the tree is kept, beginning with the context state (this
+the tree is kept, beginning with the context state (this), and updated as

 each token is consumed.